Gibson City-Melvin-Sibley Community Unit School District 5: History

 GCMS's Project Ignition, a program designed to teach awareness about distracted and safe driving, won a national competition in 2006.

 GCMS recently (April 2011) completed a renovation/addition to its elementary school building.
 New windows were added to all classrooms for the first time.

+Administration

+The superintendent of GCMS is Jeremy Darnell.
+The three principals of the district are Justin Kean (elementary), Kent Nash (middle), and Kyle Bielfelt (high school).